3rd OFIA winners announced

 OFIA is awarded in two categories: the Grand Prize and the Science Prize.
 The OFIA Committee selects one Grand Prize and one Science Prize winner each based on the criteria of innovativeness, applicability, relevance and impact potential.

-The current OFIA Committee comprises of Dr. SeungYong Ra (RDA), Prof. Dr. Deog-Cheon Choi (Korean Association of Organic Agriculture), André Leu (President, IFOAM-Organics International), Markus Arbenz (Executive Director, IFOAM-Organics International), Dr. Uygun Aksoy (ISOFAR), Dr. Shaikh Tanveer Hossain (TIPI) and Jörg Schumacher (OFIA Grand Prize Winner, 2014).
+The current OFIA Committee comprises of Dr. Kun-Yang Huh (Deputy Administrator, Rural Development Adminsitration, Republic of Korea), Prof. Dr. Deog-Cheon Choi (Korean Association of Organic Agriculture), Peggy Miars (President, IFOAM-Organics International), Denise Godinho, (Communications Manager, IFOAM-Organics International), Dr. Uygun Aksoy (ISOFAR), Dr. Shaikh Tanveer Hossain (TIPI) and Mike Hands (OFIA Grand Prize Winner, 2017).

 OFIA 2014 winners with OFIA Committee members

 The need for innovations in organic agriculture